SoFFT: Spatial Fourier Transform for Modeling Continuum Soft Robots: Experimental Validation

 To evaluate the accuracy of the proposed method, we compare the reconstructed backbone with experimental data obtained from the VICON system.
 Figure \ref{fig:bpd_se3} shows the reconstructed backbone without truncation (colored) alongside the corresponding experimental pose (gray) for the sensorized cross-sections at eight distinct time instants.

-Below each time instant, the orientation and position errors are reported for three truncation thresholds—no truncation ($0\%$), $1\%$, and $5\%$—with all bases below the corresponding truncation index discarded.
+Below each time instant, the orientation and position errors are reported for three truncation thresholds—no truncation ($0\%$), $1\%$, and $5\%$.
+Each basis was assigned an index according to the energy truncation ratio, and all bases with a truncation index below the specified threshold \eqref{eq:truncation_index} are discarded.

 The position error is defined as the Euclidean distance between the centers of the reconstructed and experimental cross-sections, while the orientation error is computed using the $\textnormal{dist}_{SO(3)}$ operator \eqref{eq:distso3_definition}.
 Without truncation, the maximum position error reaches $\SI{7.190}{m\meter}$ (i.e., $3.7448 \% L$), while the maximum orientation error is $6.284^{\circ}$.

 Regardless of the truncation threshold, the errors exhibit an increasing trend, which can be attributed to the propagation of fitting errors in the forward kinematics.
 As these errors accumulate through the integration of the reconstructed strain field, the tip pose is the most affected, reflecting the cumulative effect of all preceding inaccuracies.